QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

   See ticket [#474](https://github.com/QubesOS/qubes-issues/issues/474) for more details and plans how to get around this problem, as well as the section on [using Split GPG with subkeys](#advanced-using-split-gpg-with-subkeys).

 * It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
-  Perhaps the GPG backend domain could start a DisposableVM and have the to-be-signed document displayed there?
+  Perhaps the GPG backend domain could start a disposable and have the to-be-signed document displayed there?
 To Be Determined.

 * The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase.
   It will give an `Inappropriate ioctl for device` error.